php-fig/fig-standards/proposed/http-client.md

          * @param mixed $content Content of the request, can be empty.
          * @param array $headers Array of Headers, header Name is the key.
          * @param array $options Vendor specific options to activate specific features.
+         * @throws HttpException If no response can be created an exception should be thrown.
          * @return Response
          */
         public function request($method, $url, $content = null, array $headers = array(), array $options = array());